-Riverside University Health System reported 723 new cases of COVID-19 Tuesday and one new death.
-In all, 35,910 have tested positive for the virus and 672 people have died since the county began recording data back in early March.
+Riverside University Health System reported 710 new cases of COVID-19 Tuesday and one new death throughout the county.
+In all, 48,200 have tested positive for the virus and 913 people have died since the county began recording data back in early March.

-The county reported 312 people have recovered from the virus overnight and there was one less person in the hospital, 487 total.
-But, there are currently 143 people currently being treated in ICUs for the virus, three less than the day before.
+The county reported 574 people have recovered from the virus overnight, while there were four more people hospitalized — a total of 300.
+There are 89 people being treated in ICUs for the virus, one fewer than the day before.

-The county reported that there were 289 confirmed cases in county jails and another 1,235 cases recorded in state prisons within the county.
+The county reported that there were 359 confirmed cases in county jails and another 1,552 cases recorded in state prisons within the county.
+Those numbers show an 18 case jump in jails and 17 cases increase overnight in prisons.

-So far, three people have died from Temecula, 13 from Murrieta, five from Wildomar, 13 from Lake Elsinore, none from Canyon Lake, 12 from Menifee, 33 from Hemet, nine from San Jacinto, none from Anza, two from East Hemet, one from French Valley and Lakeland Village, and none from Valle Vista or Winchester.
+Eight people have died from Temecula, 20 from Murrieta, 11 from Wildomar, 17 from Lake Elsinore, one from Canyon Lake, 16 from Menifee, 38 from Hemet, 26 from San Jacinto, none from Anza, three from East Hemet, one from French Valley, one from Lakeland Village, three from Valle Vista and none from Winchester.

-The number of known active virus cases countywide is 22,749, an increase of 410 from a day earlier.
-The active count is derived by subtracting deaths and recoveries from the current total, according to the County Executive Office.
+The number of known active virus cases countywide is 21,782, an increase of 1,107 from Monday.
+The active count is derived by subtracting deaths and recoveries from the current total — 48,200 — according to the County Executive Office.

 City News Service contributed to this report.